The importance of meal planning in diabetes management

 Fats and oils

-The total fat and oil intake should be based on the individual's cholesterol levels,
+The total fat and oil intake should be based on your cholesterol levels, blood sugar

-blood sugar control, and lifestyle.
-Some examples of "healthier" fats and oils (lower
+control, and lifestyle.
+Some examples of "healthier" fats and oils (lower in saturated

-in saturated fats and cholesterol and higher in monounsaturated fats) include olive
+fats and cholesterol and higher in monounsaturated fats) include olive oil, olives,

 Because diabetes is associated with glucose (sugar) levels in the blood, some people

-sugars in a person's diet do not increase blood glucose levels any higher than other
+diet don't increase blood glucose levels any higher than other carbohydrates, according